 Risk factors

-The riskthe possibility that something bad will happen factors for pheochromocytoma are often associated with having certain medical conditions, including:
+The risk factors for pheochromocytoma are often associated with having certain medical conditions, including:

 - Multiple endocrine neoplasia 2 syndrome (MEN2A and MEN2B).